GreysonWright/fluid/README.md

 ## Release History
+* 0.2.2
+    * Attempted to add readme to npm
 * 0.2.1
     * Removed unimplemented fluid function
 * 0.2.0
     * The first working release
     * Rewrite in TypeScript